chefy-io/clojure-katas/README.md

 problem skeletons are set up [here](https://github.com/marshallshen/clojure-katas/tree/master/src/clojure_katas), which is the place you can put your solutions.

+### Set up your environment
+We need Java and Clojure to be configured on your machine.
+If you are a Windows user, please visit [this page](http://www.java.com/en/download/help/windows_manual_download.xml) on how to install Java.
+If you are a Mac OS user, please make sure that your XCode is updated to include updated Java.

+Java version needs to be 1.5 or up; Clojure version needs to be 1.5 or up.

+Clojure Katas also relies on [Leiningen](http://leiningen.org/), a Clojure dependency management tool.
+After you installed Java and Clojure, you can follow [their install instruction](http://leiningen.org/#install) to install Leiningen.

+### Run Clojure Katas

 To verify your answer, you can run: